NNshnur/CapstoneProject/resources/design-document.md

 # Design Document

-## Instructions

-## TruckBizBook Design
+# TruckBizBook Design

 ## 1. Problem Statement

-Truck owner operators face challenges in effectively tracking their expenses and income, leading to difficulties in managing their financial operations.
+*Truck owner operators face challenges in effectively tracking their expenses and income, leading to difficulties in managing their financial operations.
 I would like to develop an application that helps truck owner operators track their expenses and income.
 Users will be able to create new expense entries – like fuel, tolls, maintenance, permits, etc… They can also log their income from completed jobs.
-The application will provide reports to help monitor profitability and manage finances effectively.
+The application will provide reports to help monitor profitability and manage finances effectively.*

 ## 2. Top Questions to Resolve in Review